Construction Cost Codes

 To what level should you break down construction cost codes?

 There is no one answer to this question.
 You should start by tracking the level of detail needed by various stakeholders.
-Following the costs in too much detail makes reporting a time-consuming task for the project managers and adds complexity to the costs analysis process.
+Following the costs in too much detail makes reporting a time-consuming task for the project managers and adds complexity to the cost analysis process.

 1. Important to think about who will be using the cost code information